 I propose a measurement of the positron production efficiency using the HRRL.
 The HRRL can provide electron beams with energies between 3 MeV and 16 MeV, and a maximum repetition rate of 1 kHz.
-The HRRL beamline had recently been reconfigured to generate and collect positrons, see Fig. fig:HRRL-e+-line and in Table 2.
+The HRRL beamline had recently been reconfigured to generate and collect positrons, see Fig. 3 and in Table 2.

-The new beamline was first designed by Dr. G. Stancari, it uses quadrupole triplet system to collect positrons [1].
+The new beamline was first designed by Dr. G. Stancari, to use a quadrupole triplet system to collect positrons [1].
 The design was further optimized by Dr. Y Kim.
 The final design of the beamline is shown in Fig. 3.
 The HRRL accelerator room is divided into two parts by an L-shaped cement wall.
-The accelerator cell houses the cavity and other elements needed to transport electrons to
+The accelerator cell houses the cavity and other elements needed to transport electrons to an experimental cell.
+The experimental cell is located in

-\Email: sadik82@gmail.com
+^{}Email: sadik82@gmail.com